About

 What is uPRDatabase?

-uPRDatabase is a DBMS providing a one-stop service for the University stakeholders to grasp a holistic picture of the programme performances across different cycles of programme reviews.
+The uPRDatabase is a cutting-edge DBMS that provides a comprehensive service to university stakeholders, enabling them to gain a holistic understanding of programme performance across different cycles of programme reviews.

 Features